flemay/3musketeers/docs/guide/patterns.md

 ![pattern-dind](./assets/diagrams-pattern-dind.svg)

 An example is with GitLab CI.
-[It allows you to access Docker within a Docker container&#8599;][linkGitLabDinD].
+[It allows you to access Docker within a Docker container][linkGitLabDinD].
 A pipeline configuration would look like the following:

 ```yaml
 # .gitlab-ci.yml